1. Who We Are

 We collect and use Personal Information to operate our websites, to deliver on our contractual services (when applicable) and/or to provide you with the value-added services listed above.
 We may also use this information to inform you of other products or services available from us and our affiliates.
 We may contact you via voluntary surveys to conduct research on your opinion of current or potential new services.
 We may send you emails or postal mail, provide customer support services, arrange for deliveries or contact you based on your interest in receiving such communications.

-When you post a response to content on our websites (“comment”), or submit a photograph via the TRACC Community submissions page, we will ask you for personally identifiable information.
-This Personal Information may be used by us to contact or identify you.
 We will only use your Personal Information for legitimate business purposes in accordance with the terms set out herein, e.g. to respond to your enquiries or to provide the value-added services to you.
 Your comments will be visible to viewers of our websites.

 We also collect other information through your use of our websites (e.g. your user activity, the pages of the website that you visit, time spent on these pages and other statistics) through the use of standard technology such as cookies, web beacons and other web technologies.
 We analyze this aggregated information in order to improve our services, to plan site enhancements and to measure overall site effectiveness.